210215-USF-NET/David_Spence-P1/README.md

 ## Usage

+Once the program is running, feel free to explore the UI as desired.
+As a customer, you will need to create an account first to access the system.
+Once your account has been created and you have logged in, the expected functionalities of most web-based shopping sites should be available to you

 ## License

-This project is licensed under the [MIT License](https://github.com/210215-USF-NET/David_Spence-P1/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/210215-USF-NET/David_Spence-P1/blob/master/LICENSE).